Wedding Registry Kitchen Essentials: The 35 Items Worth Registering For

 CAD $59.99

-Serving Pieces: For Hosting with Ease
+Serving Pieces: Host with Ease

 Villeroy & Boch Flow Premium Serving Bowl Set of 2